 Net cash provided by investing activities was \$63 million in 2010 as compared to net cash used in investing activities of \$495 million in 2009.
-Principal investing activities in 2010 included proceeds from sales of marketable securities of \$325 million, including sales of auction rate securities of \$145 million, and a \$116 million decrease in restricted cash.
-These cash inflows were offset in part by purchases of marketable securities of \$180 million and expenditures for property and equipment totaling \$201 million.
-Expenditures for property and equipment related primarily to the purchase of Airbus aircraft and payments of equipment purchase deposits for certain aircraft on order.
-Restricted cash decreased primarily due to a change in the amount of holdback held by certain credit card processors for advance ticket sales for which US Airways has not yet provided air transportation.
-Principal investing activities in 2009 included expenditures for property and equipment totaling \$683 million primarily related to the purchase of Airbus aircraft.
-These cash outflows were offset in part by \$76 million in proceeds from dispositions of property and equipment, a \$60 million decrease in restricted cash and proceeds from sales of investments in marketable securities of \$52 million.
+Principal investing activities in 2010 included proceeds from sales of marketable securities of \$325 million, including sales of certain auction rate securities of \$145 million, and a \$116 million decrease in restricted cash.
+These cash inflows were offset in part by expenditures for property and equipment totaling \$201 million and purchases of marketable securities of \$180 million.
+Expenditures for property and equipment in 2010 related primarily to the purchase of new Airbus aircraft and payments of aircraft pre-delivery deposits.

+Principal investing activities in 2009 included expenditures for property and equipment totaling \$683 million primarily related to the purchase of new Airbus aircraft.
+These cash outflows were offset in part by \$76 million in proceeds from dispositions of property and equipment, a \$60 million decrease in restricted cash and proceeds from sales of marketable securities of \$52 million.
 The \$76 million in proceeds from dispositions of property and equipment was the result of the swap of one of US Airways' owned aircraft in exchange for the leased aircraft involved in the Flight 1549 accident and sale-leaseback transactions involving four aircraft and five engines.
-Restricted cash decreased during 2009 due to a change in the amount of holdback held by certain credit card processors for advance ticket sales for which US Airways has not yet provided air transportation.
+Changes in restricted cash reflect adjustments to the amount of holdback held by certain credit card processors for advance ticket sales for which US Airways has not yet provided air transportation.

 Net cash used in financing activities was \$307 million in 2010 as compared to net cash provided by financing activities of \$701 million in 2009.
-Principal financing activities in 2010 included debt repayments of \$764 million, including the repayment of existing debt associated with eight Airbus aircraft refinanced by a December 2010 enhanced equipment trust certificate ("2010 EETC") issuance and the repurchase of \$69 million aggregate principal amount of our 7% notes.
-These cash outflows were offset in part by proceeds from the issuance of debt of \$467 million, which included \$340 million of proceeds from the issuance of equipment notes associated with the 2010 EETC issuance as well as the financing associated with the purchase of Airbus aircraft.
-Principal financing activities in 2009 included proceeds from the issuance of debt of \$919 million, which primarily included the financing associated with the purchase of Airbus aircraft, as well as the issuance of \$172 million of convertible notes in a May 2009 public offering, additional loans under a spare parts loan agreement, a loan secured by certain airport landing slots and an unsecured financing with one of our third party Express carriers.
-These cash inflows were offset in part by debt repayments that totaled \$407 million in 2009.
-Financing activities in 2009 also included net proceeds from the issuance of common stock of \$66 million from a May 2009 public offering of 17.5 million shares and \$137 million from a September 2009 public offering of 29 million shares.
+Principal financing activities in 2010 included debt repayments of \$764 million, which included the repayment of existing debt associated with eight Airbus aircraft refinanced using cash provided in the 2010 EETC issuance and the repurchase of \$69 million aggregate principal amount of our 7% senior convertible notes.
+Proceeds from the issuance of debt were \$467 million, which included \$340 million of proceeds from the issuance of equipment notes associated with the 2010 EETCs as well as the financing associated with the purchase of new Airbus aircraft.